 If you long to touch what you see, my job is complete.
 For more information regarding size, pricing and availability, please click on a link to my website, where you will find a secure shop and free shipping to the US.
 (And if you live in SC County we can arrange for safe delivery or pick-up.)

-UPDATE for March, 2021.
-JUST ADDED!: Check out the images from my Clay + Fiber Series.
+The Second Series I call Clay + Fiber.
 Here are various ceramics pieces paired with knitted wool things: flowers, fruits, shells, foods - there's even a knitted bonsai tree.
 Click to the newest page in my website shop to get full descriptions and more photos.
 Each one is completely unique.

-Coming Soon: I will continue to add new pieces, not only of Knitted Porcelain and Clay + Fiber, but also from my Wallpieces Series, even some paintings.
+Coming Soon (Right after I settle into my new and larger studio!)
+The Third Series, in which I plan to add work from from my Wallpieces Series, featuring my newest exploration: acrylic paintings.
 Please stop back by here to enjoy my VAN page as it evolves.